List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#): Dial *#06# and verify the displayed IMEI matches the one in Settings > About Phone > IMEI and on the original box.
-Mismatches mean the motherboard might have been replaced, which is a red flag.
+1. Check IMEI (*#06#) and verify it matches Settings > About > IMEI — mismatches mean the board was replaced, which is a huge red flag for legitimacy and future issues.

-8. Check for Screen Burn-in: Open a pure white image at full brightness and look for any faint shadows or ghost images (like navigation bar outlines).
+8. Check for screen burn-in: Open a full-screen white image at maximum brightness and look for any faint shadows or ghost images, particularly from navigation bars or status icons.

-12. Check for Water Damage: Remove the SIM tray and shine a light into the slot.
-Look for a small white sticker (Liquid Contact Indicator).
-If it’s pink or red, the phone has had water contact.
+12. Check for water damage — remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white/silver sticker (Liquid Contact Indicator).
+If it’s pink or red, the phone has had significant water contact.

-*#0*#Samsung full test menu — tests screen colors, touch, sensors, speaker, camera (may not work on Realme)
+*#0*#Samsung full test menu (may not work on Realme) — tests screen colors, touch, sensors, speaker, camera.

 Insider Checks

-THE VIBRATION TEST: Go to Settings > Sound & Vibration and try the vibration patterns.
-The haptic feedback should feel sharp and consistent.
-If it feels weak, buzzy, or rattly, the vibration motor might be failing or replaced with a cheap part.
-This is usually a ₹800-₹1,500 repair.
+THE HAPTIC FEEDBACK TEST.
+Go to Settings > Sound & Vibration > Vibration intensity (or similar path on Realme UI) and test the vibration.
+The haptic motor should produce a sharp, clean buzz.
+If it feels dull, buzzy, or rattly, the haptic motor might be failing or has been replaced with a cheap knockoff.
+This is a ₹1,000-₹2,000 repair.

 Common Scams to Watch For (India 2026)

-IMEI Swap Scam: Scammers might modify the IMEI number of a stolen or blacklisted phone to match a clean one.
-Always check the IMEI on the device (dial *#06#), on the original box, and verify it against Realme’s official support portal if available.
-If they don’t match, walk away.
+IMEI Swap Scam.
+Scammers might modify the IMEI number to hide a stolen phone or one with a bad history.
+Always check the IMEI on the device (dial *#06#), on the original box, and verify it against Realme’s support portal if available.
+All three must match.
+If they don’t, it’s a stolen or tampered device, and you should never buy it.

-Google Account Lock (FRP Bypass): The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account to proceed.
-This is called Factory Reset Protection (FRP).
-ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to confirm it’s unlocked before you pay.
+Google Account Lock (FRP).
+The phone looks clean, but after a factory reset, it asks for the previous owner’s Google account credentials.
+This renders the phone useless to you.
+ALWAYS insist the seller performs a factory reset in front of you and completes the initial setup process to ensure no Google account is linked before you pay.

-Fake Battery Health Reading: Some sellers use modified software or specific apps to display a fake, high battery health percentage.
-The real test is actual usage—if the phone dies in a few hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to verify, but also trust your gut on real-world drain.
+Fake Battery Health Reading.
+Some sellers use software to spoof high battery health percentages.
+The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
+Use AccuBattery to get a real-time estimate, and always factor in the need for a battery replacement if unsure.

 Seller’s Guide — How to Maximize Your Realme Narzo 70 Resale